goblin23/chef-spring-boot/README.md

 - `wait_for_http` - should chef wait for the webapp to answer `default: true`
 - `wait_for_http_retries` - how many times should chef-client retry   `default: 24`
 - `wait_for_http_retry_delay` - how long should chef-client wait before each request `default: 5`
+- `jmx_port` - if this is set, the port on which JMX will listen
+- `jmx_ssl` - set to true if you want SSL enabled in JMX `default: false`
+- `jmx_credentials` - Hash of the credentials for JMX connections, leave empty for disabling authentication, `default: monitorRole with readonly and empty password`

 ### Example usage
 #### Properties